timo1235/ocs2.x-esp32-panel-software/README.md

 # OPEN-CNC-Shield 2.x ESP32 Panel Software

-This project contains the software for an ESP32 handwheel as an remote control for the OPEN-CNC-Shield 2.x or/and the ColdEnd32 and is still under development.
+This project contains the software for an ESP32 handwheel as an remote control for the OPEN-CNC-Shield 2.x or/and the ColdEnd32.
 The corresponding ESP32 software of the OPEN-CNC-Shield ESP32 can be found here: [OPEN-CNC-Shield 2.x ESP32 Software](https://github.com/timo1235/ocs2.x-esp32-software).
 The corresponding ESP32 software of the ColdEnd32 can be found here: [ColdEnd32 fork with WiFi functionalities](https://github.com/timo1235/ColdEND32-WiFi).